 The PHB lipstick is free from carmine and the colour is buildable so you can wear it daytime or nighttime.
 I love wearing it any time of the day although being quite blonde, the lipstick looks pretty bold in the daytime if I apply too much.

 Although the lipstick contains some moisturising ingredients, to me it doesn’t feel too moisturising.
 Many times I feel I have to apply a lip balm either before or after the application.

-PHB Ethical Beauty offer a good selection of various lipstick shades, just browse this section here to see whether you can find something that would suit you.
+PHB Ethical Beauty offer a good selection of various lipstick shades, just see whether you can find something that would suit you.

 I am really happy with the Raspberry shade that I picked as it suits my skin tone and it wears off beautifully.
 That’s not to say it doesn’t stay on the lips for long because it does.